breki/demeton/docs/Tutorial.md

 ./Demeton.Console shade 13.49437,46.159668,14.236633,46.543914 --map-scale 1000000
 ```

-In the tutorial, we'll stick to the original size, though to save some page space.
+In the tutorial, we'll stick to the original size, though, to save some page space.

 ## Shading scripts
 Let's say we don't want the elevation coloring and are only interested in hillshading.
 We can tell that to Demeton by defining a **shading script**: